 Studies show that feeling plays a bigger role than thinking in consumer behavior.
 Why?
 Because most people prefer to follow their heart when making a decision.
 So, in your marketing campaigns, don’t just focus on the advantages of your product; focus instead on how you want people to feel when using it.

 24. Public relations

-Also known as PR, public relations is a subset of marketing that involves managing the way your business is represented in the media.
-The process involves using press releases - official statements for the press about a newsworthy item or event - to encourage the media to publish content about your business.
+Also known as PR, public relations is a subset of marketing that involves managing the way the media represents your business.
+The process involves using press releases—official statements about a newsworthy item or event—to encourage the media to publish content about your business.

 While it can be combined with other marketing efforts, PR is a full-time job.
-Many businesses have a dedicated PR team whose purpose is to help the company get good press.
+Many businesses have a dedicated PR team to help the company get good press.